-Depending on the type of job you had or where you live, dislocated worker resources may vary.
-Act right away to review your options, apply for unemployment benefits, and ask about services for dislocated workers.
-This is the fastest way to find out if you qualify, what services you can get, and where.
+Dislocated worker resources may vary depending on the type of job you had or where you live.
+We respond immediately to review your options, to apply for unemployment benefits, and inquire about services for dislocated workers.
+This is the quickest way to determine if and where you qualify for the available services.

-You may be a dislocated worker if you've lost your job and one or more of these things is true about you:
+You may be a dislocated worker if you have lost your job and one or more of these factors about you is true:

-- You have been terminated, laid off, or have received a "notice of termination or layoff" and are unlikely to return to your usual occupation or industry because of:
+- You have been terminated, laid off, or received a "notice of termination or layoff" and is unlikely to return to your usual occupation or industry because of:

 - a permanent plant closure